Skip to main content

 Group members can be granted access to Velero UI based on their GitLab group memberships.

-Group syntax is group_name:role_in_group, example: my-group:owner, my-group:maintainer, my-group:guest.
+Group syntax is full/path/group_name:role_in_group, example: it-department/my-group:owner, it-department/my-group:maintainer, it-department/my-group:guest.

 Gitlab roles: